biril/tillthen/README.md

 Usage
 -----

-Tillthen features a single method `defer` which may be used to create a deferred object, i.e. a pending promise with `resolve`, `fulfil` and `reject` methods.
+Besides the self-explanatory `getVersion`, Tillthen features a single method `defer` which may be used to create a deferred object, i.e. a pending promise with `resolve`, `fulfil` and `reject` methods.
 For example

 ```javascript
 var deferred = tillthen.defer();